-In September 2019, all local facilities were ordered to stop prescribing and selling vaporising cannabinoids after the Health Practice Commission issued a cease notice.
-An investigation was opened (and is now closed) into the use of cannabinoids in medicine, and all healthcare practitioners were requested to stop issuing, processing, dispensing or selling any cannabinoid which will be used by vaporisation.
-The Cayman Islands Medical and Dental Society (CIMDS) suggested that this order was related to the unethical advertising of prescription drugs, however there is no legal barrier to the promotion of the product or its prescription.
+In September 2019, all local facilities were ordered to stop prescribing and selling vaporizable cannabinoid products after the Health Practice Commission issued a cease notice.
+An investigation was opened (and is now closed) into the use of cannabinoids in medicine, and all healthcare practitioners were requested to stop issuing, processing, dispensing, or selling any cannabinoid which would be used by vaporisation.
+The Cayman Islands Medical and Dental Society (CIMDS) suggested that this order was related to the unethical advertising of prescription drugs.
+However, there is no legal barrier to the promotion of the product or its prescription.
 As of August 2020, Chief Medical Officer Dr. John Lee ordered to lift any alleged prohibitions on the dispensation and prescribing of Medical Cannabis in the Cayman Islands.
 Treating patients with medical cannabis subsequently resumed.

 Doctors Express is a walk-in clinic in the Cayman Islands that offers urgent healthcare at affordable pricing.